Back to articles list Articles Cookbook

 I’m guessing that you’d think it’s too good to be true.
 Actually, it’s not.
 As soon as you learn to create SQL reports, data in business will cease to be such a headache.

-With SQL, you can essentially create any report you’d like (albeit with varying levels of complexity.)
+With SQL, you can essentially create any report you’d like (albeit with varying levels of complexity).
 A basic SQL query may start with the SELECT statement.
-This statement returns the data that you specify from one or more tables.
+This statement (SQL query) returns the data that you specify from one or more tables.
 When using SELECT, you enter the relevant column names, using FROM to specify the table in question.
 You can then use a simple WHERE to further specify the data you want to return.

 idcarat_weightcutcolorclarity